mozilla/build-fwunit/docs/implementation.rst

    match; stated differently, there's no need to consider rules in order.

  * If traffic matches a rule, it is permitted.
 If no rule matches, it is denied.

+ * Policies allowing any application are represented by explicit rules for each known application, with the addition of rules with application '@@other' to represent the unknown applications.